Arriving at ten past three.

 A Czech friend of the mother was visiting too.

-They had both been dentist students together over 40 years ago in Communist Prague.
+They had both been dental students together over 40 years ago in Communist Prague.
 As tall and thin as the Greek mother was short and fat, the friend had travelled over 300km to visit.
-She told us she comes once a year, always around Christmas, and it was sweet and touching, if a little comical, to see them kiss and hug with such love.
+She told us she comes once a year, always around Christmas, and it was sweet and touching, if a little comical, to see this mis-matching pair kiss and hug with such love.

 The friend listened to our stories of travelling down through Europe, from London to Thessaloniki.
-She sat and nodded and smiled and told us she was envious of our youth and our travels.
+She sat and nodded and smiled, and told us with a sorrowful voice how she was envious of our youth and our travels.

 She asked us where we will catch the next train to on our way down Europe.